guerillacodester/vehicle_simulator/CONTEXT.md

 **1. Route-Depot Junction Table** 🎯 NEXT
 - Create `route-depots` collection in Strapi
-- Schema: route_id, depot_id, is_terminus, distance_from_route_m, created_at
+- Schema: route_id, depot_id, distance_from_route_m, is_start_terminus, is_end_terminus, precomputed_at
+- **CORRECTED SEMANTICS** (Oct 28): Depots are bus stations/terminals where passengers wait for buses
+- **Association Logic**: Route associates with depot ONLY if route START or END point within walking distance (~500m)
-- Precompute geospatial associations using GeospatialService
+- Precompute geospatial associations using GeospatialService (calculate distance to route endpoints only)
-- Proximity threshold: 5km (configurable)
 - Bidirectional relations: routes ↔ depots

 **2. Update DepotSpawner Logic**